-One of the most important factors to consider when selecting a college or university is whether your school of choice is accredited nationally or regionally at the institution level.
-Accreditation type plays a role in areas that impact you as both a student (such as cost or how many credits may transfer if you switch schools) and after graduation (such as employability, tuition reimbursement, and employer background checks).
+One of the most important factors to consider when selecting a college or university is whether or not your institution of choice is accredited nationally or regionally at the institutional level.
+The type of accreditation plays a role in areas that may impact you as both a student (such as cost or how many credits may transfer if you switch schools) and after graduation (such as employability, tuition reimbursement, and employer background checks).

-Learn more about the differences between national and regional institutional accreditation, why it’s important that your school is accredited, and tips to help verify your college or university’s accreditation status.
+Learn more about differences between national and regional institutional accreditation, why it’s important that your institution is accredited, and tips to help verify your college or university’s accreditation status.

-Contrary to popular belief, the U.S. Department of Education (US ED) does not accredit educational institutions and/or programs.
-However, the US ED and the non-profit Council for Higher Education Accreditation (CHEA), oversee the accreditation process.
+Contrary to popular belief, the U.S. Department of Education (USDOE) does not accredit educational institutions and/or programs.
+However, the USDOE and the non-profit Council for Higher Education Accreditation (CHEA) oversee the accreditation process.
 They review the federally-recognized agencies that set accreditation standards.

-National accreditation agencies enforce standards for schools that don’t quite fit within a regional landscape or geographic region.
-They focus on accrediting trade and vocational schools, as well as career programs that offer certifications and degrees.
-Due to their specialized focus, nationally accredited schools aren’t as standardized as regionally accredited schools.
+National accreditation agencies focus on accrediting trade and vocational schools, as well as career programs that offer certifications and degrees.

 There are several recognized national accreditation agencies, including:

 *In 2016, ACICS lost its recognition as an accrediting agency.
-In April 2018, the US ED temporarily reinstated its recognition while it conducts further review of ACICS.
+In April 2018, the USDOE temporarily reinstated its recognition while it conducts further review of ACICS.

-Regional accreditation agencies oversee schools that place a focus on academics, are state-owned, or non-profit private colleges or universities.
-There are six regional accreditors for higher education institutions in the U.S. These agencies oversee schools within their particular cluster of states.
+Regional accreditation agencies oversee institutions that place a focus on academics that are state-owned or non-profit colleges or universities.
+There are six regional accrediting agencies for higher education institutions in the U.S. These agencies oversee institutions within their particular clusters of states.

 The six agencies are:

-There are a few other ways that regionally accredited and nationally accredited schools differ:
+There are a few other ways that regionally accredited and nationally accredited institutions differ: